What vulnerable communities stand to gain — or lose — from sharing their stories with reporters, and what reporters are doing about it.

 Alejandro Fernández Sanabria is a freelance reporter from Costa Rica.
 He previously worked as a data reporter for Univision, where he investigated U.S. immigration courts, including the arbitrary nature of asylum rulings and immigration bonds.

-Alex V. Hernandez is co-founder and engagement director of 90 Days, 90 Voices, which “tells the stories of those seeking a home in the United States during an age of unrest through personal narratives, audio, photography, comics, and live journalism events.”
+Alex V. Hernandez is co-founder and engagement director of 90 Days, 90 Voices (now Borderless Magazine), which “tells the stories of those seeking a home in the United States during an age of unrest through personal narratives, audio, photography, comics, and live journalism events.”
 He is also the Lincoln Square, North Center and Irving Park reporter for Block Club Chicago.

 Rory Linnane is a reporter for the Milwaukee Journal Sentinel’s Ideas Lab.
 When I spoke with her, she was a special projects reporter for USA TODAY-Wisconsin.
 For the last three years, she has worked on the Kids in Crisis series about Wisconsin’s youth mental health crisis.
 For that series, her team took a decidedly non-neutral approach, declaring the state’s youth suicide numbers were unacceptable and calling for change.
 For the project, she took the unusual step of publishing a “diary” in which she shared her feelings and hopes about the reporting.